JOSESAMUEL14/multicloud-cicd/README.md

      ▼
 SUCCESS

-AWS Runtime

-AWS EC2
-   │
-   ▼
-Docker
-   │
-   ▼
-multicloud-app
-   │
-   ▼
-Flask Application
-   │
-   ▼
-/health

-Runtime Configuration

-CLOUD_PROVIDER=aws
-CLOUD_REGION=ap-south-1
-Application Port=5000

 🔐 Immutable Git SHA Deployment

 The AWS deployment does not rely only on the mutable latest tag.

-Instead, the deployment uses the exact Git commit SHA.
+Instead, it uses the exact Git commit SHA.

 Example: